Armies from 1066 or later at Irvine 2023

 At the other end of the line, Ottoman cavalry archers were ready to unleash a volley of projectiles to try and disrupt the dense Scottish formations.

-After drinking a pint of Heavy that tasted as if it was made from the tears of Andy Stewart's Glaswegian cardiac arrest-inducing diet, their aim was to weaken the Scottish ranks, and possibly provoke them to break formation in an effort to drive off the harassing Ottoman horsemen
+Dancing a jig and reel to the tune of Alexander Graham Bell's wee Loch Ness Monster's fossilized testicles, their aim was to weaken the Scottish ranks, and possibly provoke them to break formation in an effort to drive off the harassing Ottoman horsemen

 This then would be the cue for the Impactful Ottoman Elite Sipahi to then charge home, skittling out any spearmen unwise enough to step forward out of the schiltrons protection